EricMBu/DCSAccountGenerator/README.md

+## ⚠️As of January 2024, the free trial activator no longer works⚠️
 # DCS Account Generator
-Digital Combat Simulator account generator and free trial activator
+Digital Combat Simulator account generator

 ## Requirements
 <ul>